samchung0117/cs624-examples/Archive/Module01/HOS01 README.md

-# HOS01 - Cloud-Based Development Environment
+# HOS01 - Colud-Based Development Environment
 ##  Learning Outcomes
 1. Understand a cloud-based development environment (Codesapces) and an open-source platform for making universal native apps with JavaScript and React (Expo).
 2. Apply Codespaces and Expo to a simple React Native mobile app.